 The authorization server authenticates the client, validates the authorization code, and ensures the redirection URI received matches the URI used to redirect the client in step (C).
-If valid, responds back with an access token and optional refresh token.
+If valid, the authorization server responds back with an access token and optional refresh token.